-Most street lights in the Town of Tonawanda between the curb and sidewalk are owned and maintained by National Grid.
-On your Town of Tonawanda tax bill you will see a line item called "Light Consolidated."
-This item reflects your property's street light tax and reflects your share of the cost to maintain the street lights and pay for their energy use.
+Streetlights in the Town of Tonawanda are owned and maintained by the Town.
+On your Town of Tonawanda property tax bill you will see a line item reflecting your property's streetlight tax and reflects your share of the cost to maintain the streetlights and pay for their energy use.
 New York State law determines the policies, while cities, towns and villages cover the cost by general tax levy.

 Report a Street Light Concern

 If you notice a street light that needs attention, you can use the Town of Tonawanda Streetlight Outage Reporting Form or contact Collin deGuehery of the Engineering Department at (716) 877-8805.

 - Boulevard District – Includes all main thoroughfares in various areas of the town; costs are borne by all Town residents.